 We have a strong bond with the legal community in Ottawa and a special relationship with the Supreme Court of Canada.
 Since 2004, we have welcomed every new Supreme Court Justice into our community at the Faculty of Law.
 We are national and global leaders in multiple fields, including Aboriginal and Indigenous Law, Dispute Resolution, Environmental Law, Health Law, Immigration and Refugee Law, International Trade, Business and Human Rights Law, Law and Technology, Public Law and Social Justice.
 We house the Centre for Law, Technology and Society, the Centre for Health Law, Policy and Ethics, the Centre for Environmental Law and Global Sustainability, the Refugee Hub and the Public Law Group.
 We are also home to the internationally renowned Human Rights Research and Education Centre.

-Students at uOttawa Law have the opportunity to study and work with an incredible range of faculty experts, many of whom are renowned as leaders in their respective fields.
+Students at uOttawa Law have the opportunity to study and work with an incredible range of faculty experts.
 On any given day, members of our faculty may be seen testifying before a parliamentary committee, providing expert commentary in the media or contributing to public policy debates on the issues of the day.
 We are proud to have among our faculty three Canada Research Chairs, three University Research Chairs, three other Chairs and many recipients of prestigious awards including the Order of Canada, the Order of Ontario, the Law Society Medal and Fellows of the Royal Society of Canada.

 Moreover, the National Capital offers countless work-study opportunities where students can earn academic credit and experience in placements with the government, courts, tribunals and industry sectors.
 Our undergraduate and graduate programs are designed to inspire our students to excel and to contribute meaningfully to their societies.
 We are educating tomorrow’s leaders in law and beyond.